 Group Therapy/Counseling Washington, DC

-Brian Armstrong, LICSW, is starting an anxiety group for young adults (20s and 30s), starting Jan.
-11. It will meet on Saturdays, 2 pm-3:30 pm, for 12 consecutive weeks.
-For more information or to reserve your spot, please call us at 202.588.1288 or email our administrative assistant, Susan Doyle, at email@example.com.
+Brian Armstrong, LICSW, is starting an anxiety group for young adults (20s and 30s), starting in the spring.
+It will meet on Saturdays, 2 pm-3:30 pm, for 12 consecutive weeks.
+For more information or to reserve your spot, please call us at 202.588.1288 or email our administrative assistant, Susan Doyle, at firstname.lastname@example.org.

 One of the advantages of group therapy is the opportunity to learn from other members’ experiences.
 For example, you will hear how others have dealt with their depression, anxiety or relationship problems.
 Hearing what’s worked — as well as what hasn’t — from a group of peers often gets people focused on making significant changes in their lives.